tflsguoyu/materialgan/README.md

 - `python run.py`
 - Check the output in `data/output`
 - For more real captured data, please download [[Dataset](https://drive.google.com/file/d/1ShQ085ln2xRqPJVF1OQETFQlMYCgoep5/view?usp=sharing)].
+- To capture your own data, please refer to the input folder `data/in/real_cards-blue`.
+Calibrated camera position and light position in world space ([0,0,0] is the center of the image and z is the normal direction) are needed; `image_size` is the real size of the captured material in cm, and you can keep the `light_power` the same.

 ## Notes
 - 04/07/2023: This repo will not be maintained anymore.
 Please move to our new repo: [https://github.com/tflsguoyu/svbrdf-diff-renderer](https://github.com/tflsguoyu/svbrdf-diff-renderer)